 Finance Major: A good idea for the pre-professional

-The careers which a finance major might prepare you for would include professions such as: bond brokering, corporate finance, financial analysis, financial planning, underwriting, investment banking, venture capitalism, and portfolio management.
+The careers which a finance degree might prepare you for would include professions such as: bond brokering, corporate finance, financial analysis, financial planning, underwriting, investment banking, venture capitalism, and portfolio management.

-What will I learn by pursuing a finance major?
+What will I learn by pursuing a finance degree?

 Working in finance is fundamentally about managing money, whether for individuals, institutions, organizations, or other entities.
 Majoring in finance will lead you to learn a great deal about how money works, and about financial instruments, stocks, bonds, and markets.
 This information will then allow you to determine important information and advice for institutions regarding the management of their finances.